Kamadarada/node-prisma/README.md

 4. **Initialize Prisma**: Execute `yarn prisma generate` to generate Prisma client code.
 5. **Start the Application**: Launch your Node.js application using `yarn start`.

-## Contributions Welcome 🤝

-We welcome contributions from the community!
-Whether it's code improvements, bug fixes, or feature additions, we appreciate your help in making this project even better.

 ## License 📝

 This project is open-source and is licensed under the [MIT License](LICENSE).
 Feel free to use and adapt it for your needs.